Why become an Ambassador?

 What's involved in being an Ambassador?

-To complement our existing trustees we would welcome expressions of interest in becoming an Ambassador from people in the following Associations:
+The Ambassador programme has been launched.
+We would welcome expressions of interest in becoming an Ambassador from people in the Associations where vacancies currently exist:

 To express interest, ask questions or discuss the role in more detail, please contact the Chair (see here).